Custom Hockey Patches Guide: Sizes, Crests, and 2025-26 Pricing

 1. Submit your design.
 Upload your crest, logo, or league spec document (AI, EPS, PDF, PNG, SVG, or JPG) or describe it in words.
 No artwork?
 Our design team creates your crest from scratch at no charge.

-2. Free mockup within 24 hours.
+2. Mockup in 12-24 hours.
 We email you a digital mockup showing exactly how your patch will look, including thread colors, fabric texture, and proportional sizing on a jersey reference.

 3. Request changes — unlimited, free.
 Not satisfied?
 Ask for as many revisions as you need.
 We do not start production until you approve.